aaamg/axxx-challenge/challenge/README.md

 *Read this before starting please*
 Running program on UNIX/MAC:
-Had to get this running on my home windows pc (we use windows at my current job, exuse this) so I updated the "build:server" script & tried using the latest rimraf package. rm -rf is a UNIX command so will not work on windows.
+Had to get this running on my home windows pc (we use windows at my current job, excuse this) so I updated the "build:server" script & tried using the latest rimraf package. rm -rf is a UNIX command so will not work on windows.
 Made a fix that works for me for now.

 If I had more time I would add a "start:unix" script to go off of "build:server:unix" since my current implementation is windows only.
 I have a mac to test this but not enough time.

 # Overview

 People Directory server app.

 **KNOWN ISSUES**

 Add UNIX start script.

 Fastify / helmet / CORS version mismatch (no time to fix) -- left commented code in as this should be finished.